 The library is recognized for its outstanding customer service, its responsiveness to patrons, and for providing quality service with a smile.
 The library is funded in large part by a district-wide millage voted in perpetuity by residents in 1996.

-- Patrons checked out over 158,000 items from the library in 2011, and 115,754 people visited the library for programs, collections, and use of computers.
+Patrons checked out over 154,000 items from the library in 2015, and over 70,000 people visited the library for programs, collections, and use of computers.

-- The library offers free use of its die-cut machine to cut out letters, numbers and many choices of shapes.
+The library offers free use of its die-cut machine to cut out letters, numbers and many choices of shapes.
 For small fees, the library provides copy, fax, and laminating services.
+Click HERE for a full listing of library services.